-Scope of Regulations
+Scope of Rules

-7.1 These Regulations describe the Mark, and the requirements for the management of the Mark Licensing System for use of the Mark.
+7.1 These Rules describe the Mark, and the requirements for the management of the Mark Licensing Scheme for use of the Mark.

 Ownership of the IECEx Conformity Mark

 8.1 The IEC is the owner of the Mark, and may license its use to IECEx Certification Bodies.
-The Mark includes the IEC logo which is already registered in most countries and this is considered to provide adequate protection for the Mark.
+The IEC seeks and maintains registration of the Mark in most countries.
 If there is a particular requirement in a country for the Mark to be separately registered then the IECEx Certification Body licensed to use the Mark in that country shall be responsible.

 Policy

-9.1 It is IEC Policy that licensing of the Mark by IECEx Certification Bodies, within the IECEx Scheme is in accordance with these Regulations and that Certification Bodies must first be accepted as IECEx Certification Bodies (ExCBs), in accordance with the IECEx Scheme rules, prior to being granted a license.
+9.1 It is IEC Policy that licensing of the Mark by IECEx Certification Bodies, within the IECEx Scheme is in accordance with these Rules and that Certification Bodies must first be accepted as IECEx Certification Bodies (ExCBs), in accordance with the IECEx Scheme rules, prior to being granted a license agreement with IEC.

-9.2 Use of the Mark is licensed according to the requirements of the IECEx Scheme, which operates in compliance with ISO/IEC 17067.
+9.2 Use of the Mark is licensed according to the requirements of the IECEx Scheme, which operates in alignment with ISO/IEC 17067.

 Meaning of the Mark

-10.1 The Mark demonstrates to users and consumers the compliance of a product with the requirements of the relevant IEC Standard(s) without any national differences and/or Essential Differences in Requirements (EDRs), and with other IECEx recognized normative documents, approved by the IECEx Management Committee.
+10.1 The Mark demonstrates to users and consumers that equipment is covered by an IECEx Certificate of Conformity according to the IEC Scheme rules of procedures and supporting operational documents..

 The IECEx Conformity Mark

-11.1 The design of the Mark is shown at Annex A. The Mark will include the IEC logo and an identification code to identify both the License Number and the Certification Body which has granted the License to use the Mark.
+11.1 The design of the Mark is shown at Annex A..

-11.2 The Mark shall in principle be placed on the product itself or on a label directly affixed to the product.
-If this is not practical, the Mark shall be placed on the product packaging, a label attached to the product, the Instructions for use or other accompanying documentation.
-The Mark may only be used in advertising where there is a clear association with the s covered under the Mark License as issued by an ExCB approved by the IEC to issue a Mark License.
+11.2 The Mark shall in principle be placed on the equipment itself or on a label directly affixed to the equipment.
+If this is not practical, the Mark shall be placed on the equipment packaging, a label attached to the equipment, the Instructions for use or other accompanying documentation.
+The Mark may only be used in advertising where there is a clear association with the equipment covered under the Mark License as issued by an ExCB that holds a license agreement with the IEC to issue a Mark License.

-11.3 The Mark shall only be placed on such products, or their packaging and promotional material that are covered by a valid IECEx Certificate of Conformity, issued in accordance with the IECEx System Rules.
+11.3 The Mark shall only be placed on such equipment, or their packaging and promotional material that are covered by a valid IECEx Certificate of Conformity, issued in accordance with the IECEx Certified Equipment Scheme Rules.

-11.4 The Mark shall not be used for any purpose other than to indicate those products that have, and continue to meet, all the requirements of the Mark Licensing System.
+11.4 The Mark shall not be used for any purpose other than to indicate those equipment that have, and continue to meet, all the requirements of the Mark Licensing Scheme.

-Management of the Mark Licensing System
+Management of the Mark Licensing Scheme

 12.1 The IEC Council Board (IEC CB) shall have overall responsibility for policy matters relating to the IECEx Conformity Mark.

 12.2 Arrangements for the Licensing of the use of the Mark shall be made through the IECEx Management Committee.
-The IEC CB shall be responsible for authorizing the creation of the Mark Licensing System.
+The IEC CB shall be responsible for authorizing the creation of the Mark Licensing Scheme.

-12.3 The operation of the Mark Licensing System shall be managed by the IECEx Management Committee, who shall report to the CAB.
+12.3 The operation of the Mark Licensing Scheme shall be managed by the IECEx Management Committee, who shall report to the CAB.

 12.4 The IECEx Management Committee shall be responsible for:

-The development, maintenance, and implementation of the Rules and Operational Procedures of the Mark Licensing System in accordance with these Regulations.
+The development, maintenance, and implementation of the Rules and Operational Procedures of the Mark Licensing Scheme in accordance with these Rules.

-Making recommendations concerning the suitability of Certification Bodies to be accepted as Operators in the Mark Licensing System and authorized to license the use of the Mark.
+Making recommendations concerning the suitability of Certification Bodies to be accepted as Operators in the Mark Licensing Scheme and authorized to license the use of the Mark.

-Ensuring that the IECEx Rules and Procedures of the Mark Licensing System conform to these Regulations.
+Ensuring that the IECEx Rules and Procedures of the Mark Licensing Scheme conform to these Rules.